LeandroLuchtenberg/Habit_Tracker/README.md

 8. follow the menu to:

-   - show all habits and inspect sertainones closer
+   - show all habits and inspect certain ones closer
    - check off habits
    - analyze your habits
    - create, edit or remove Habits